brucou/partial-synchronous-streams/README.md

 # Description
 We introduce here a library for manipulating what we call partial synchronous pull streams.
-Such as streams, are characterized by :
+Such streams, are characterized by :

 - having an infinitely countable sequence of values
 - which are ordered